Scalingo/documentation/_posts/languages/ruby/2000-01-01-getting-started-with-ruby.md

 ## Deploy on Scalingo

-Now all the hardwork is done, just push your application to Scalingo and let the magic happen.
+Now all the hard work is done, just push your application to Scalingo and let the magic happen.

 ```
 $ git push scalingo master